-Below is a selection of cases John has undertaken over the years.
+Below is a selection of cases John has undertaken.

 “John and Libby thanks very much for the sterling work done on the trace-miraculous, John Best wishes, John and Lorna.”

-- A Christian name which was an adopted Anglicised give by her UK work colleagues.
+- A Christian name was an adopted Anglicized version give by her UK work colleagues.

 - Originated from Helsinki.